-Ratings recommendations work across all sectors, or at least they can in theory.
-The previously mentioned Netflix and Amazon both have ratings systems that provide feedback from other customers.
+Rating recommendations work across all sectors, or at least they can in theory.
+The previously mentioned Netflix and Amazon both have rating systems that provide feedback from other customers.
 For Amazon, it is the ubiquitous star rating, where users rate each product out of five.
-For Netflix this is a thumbs up or thumbs down rating, which also helps the recommendation engine filter out specific suggestions, making the algorithm more personalized.
+For Netflix, this is a thumbs up or thumbs down rating, which also helps the recommendation engine filter out specific suggestions, making the algorithm more personalized.

 Personalization, unlike recommendation, is only at the beginning of its potential.